 “By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh” (verse 4).
 Are you allowing these biblical examples to speak to you?
 Are you listening to their message to you?

 “By faith Noah, being warned of God of things not seen as yet, moved with fear, prepared an ark to the saving of his house; by the which he condemned the world, and became heir of the righteousness which is by faith” (verse 7).
 Sometimes, obeying God will cause you to stand out.
-Noah built a massive ark for 100 years.
+Noah spent 100 years building a massive ark.
 People taunted and jeered him every day, yet it was through Noah that humanity survived!
 Everybody would have been destroyed—just like they would be in this end time if something doesn’t stop the process.
 And God will reward Noah tremendously when he is resurrected.

-The great patriarch Abraham was also tested by God for years (verses 8-10).
+The great patriarch Abraham was also tested by God for decades (verses 8-10).
 God told him to uproot his entire life and move to Canaan without even telling him where he was going—and Abraham just went (Genesis 12:1-4).
 God promised Abraham a son, but then made him wait 25 years until he was 100 years old before blessing him with Isaac.
-Hebrews 11:11 talks about how Sarah “judged him faithful who had promised”—she believed God.
+Hebrews 11:11 tells us that Sarah “judged him faithful who had promised”—she believed God.
 She really wanted that child, but God made her wait.
 He doesn’t always give us these blessings when we want them.